OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 WebRequest.DefaultWebProxy = new WebProxy("192.168.11.1", 8080);
 ```

+2. --TODO What about Inspeckage to set a proxy within the app? https://github.com/ac-pm/Inspeckage

-2. Use ettercap in order to get a man-in-the-middle position (MITM), see the section above about how to setup a MITM attack.
+3. Use ettercap in order to get a man-in-the-middle position (MITM), see the section above about how to setup a MITM attack.
 When being MITM we only need to redirect port 443 to our interception proxy running on localhost.
 This can be done by using the command `rdr` on macOS:

 ```bash
 $ echo "